seanblanchfield/blog/current/_posts/2024-05-22-my-smart-home-dashboard.md

 - the hue of any RGB lights
 - the current state of doors and windows that you specifically rendered, based on contact sensor state.

 We achieve this using the built-in [Picture Elements](https://www.home-assistant.io/dashboards/picture-elements/) card, which allows us to display an image, and then position other images on top of it, as well things like icons and labels.
-We use the 3rd party [card-mod](https://github.com/thomasloven/lovelace-card-mod) to allow us to apply custom styles. *Card Mod" supports templates, which allows us to dynamically adjust the visibility, opacity and hue of layers to reflect the current state of lights, doors and windows.
+We use the 3rd party [card-mod](https://github.com/thomasloven/lovelace-card-mod) to allow us to apply custom styles. *Card Mod* supports templates, which allows us to dynamically adjust the visibility, opacity and hue of layers to reflect the current state of lights, doors and windows.

 ### Basic Picture Element boilerplate
 Let's build up a simple example.

-Here's is a basic use of a *Picture Elements* to display the background base image, and an overlay "ambient" image with 50% opacity:
+Here's is a basic use of a *Picture Elements* to display the background base image, and an overlay "ambient" image:

 ``` yaml
   - type: picture-elements